ISO IEC 17799 2000

 employee’s information security responsibilities.

-Make sure that your employment contracts specify the actions that you will take if employees disregard your information security requirements.
+Make sure that your employment contracts specify the actions that you

 Make sure that your employment contracts